 In the small amount of ghee or use oil, fry the potatoes until they are browned and cooked.

-Heat the ghee in a pan and add the green chillies , ginger, salt, chilli powder and chopped spinach.
-Cook until soft and any water exuded by the spinach is absorbed.
-If you wish you can blend the spinach for a smoother sauce.
+Heat the ghee in a pan and add the green chillies , ginger, salt, chilli powder, turmeric and chopped spinach.
+Cook until very soft and any water exuded by the spinach is absorbed.

 Add the fried potatoes and gently heat for 2 – 3 minutes more.